navicore/naviscripts/README.md

 `./install.sh`

-* look at the start of the vimrc script to get vundle going
+* follow the tedious instructions at the top of src/vimrc to finish the setup
-* cd into .vim/bundle/YouCompleteMe and run install

 ### update the repo from the installed files